tung11n/sqlmaster/exercise1.md

 ## Requirements

+Write SQL code to accomplish the followings:

 1. find employees who took at least 2 courses this year

 1. find employees who took at least 2 courses each in the last 3 years

-1. let certified employee be one who finishes at least 2 courses in group A and one in group B, list all who are certified
+1. let certified employee be one who finishes at least 2 courses in group A and one in group B, find all who are certified